Mahmoudz/awesome-topics/CONTRIBUTING.md

-# Contributing to Awesome Concepts
+# Welcome to the Awesome Concepts community

 Thank you for considering contributing to this project!
 By participating, you are helping to create a valuable resource for the developer community.